Godsheritage/Repair/README.md

 # Repair
-This is a Personal Project of mine, repair is a website for freelance contractors
+This is a personal Project of mine repair is a website for freelance contractors